What Products Help With Urinary Incontinence?

 There are different kinds of Kegel training devices.
 Some are aimed at men and women, including appliances you squeeze between your thighs.
 Vaginal weights, rods, and cones of various sizes are intended for women.

 It’s hard to tell at a glance which items might help you -- or how some of them work.
 So do research and talk to your doctor before you buy any of them.
 Your doctor can help you narrow down the choices.

-- Pessaries insert into the vagina and help reduce urinary incontinence by providing support for the bladder or compressing the urethra.
-They come in an array of sizes and shapes and may require a little bit of trial-and-error to figure out which pessary works best to help control your urinary incontinence.
+Pessaries go into the vagina to support the bladder or compress the urethra.
+They come in an array of sizes and shapes.
+Your doctor will fit you, but it may take some trial and error to figure out which one works best.

-- Male guards are small sleeves that fit over the tip of the penis and can help contain light urine leakage in men with mild urinary incontinence.
+Male guards are small sleeves that fit over the tip of the penis to contain light moisture.

 Condom catheters fit around the penis.
 They end in a tube that leads to a collection bag strapped to your body.

 Your doctor can recommend the type of products that will help you take control.